SRGSSR/srgmediaplayer-android/README.md

 Implementation
 -----------------
 * The fist step for integrate the SRG Media Player in your project is to configure your own dataProvider for bind your model to the API.
 In the demo application we have build a DummyDataProvider for handle data from web and specific videos.
-The class implements basic interface for dataProvider, analytics and segments.
+The class implements basic interface for dataProvider, and segments.

 ```
 #!java